Queensland Reds: Early Queensland years

 The first recorded games of rugby in Queensland were played in 1876, when the existing Brisbane Football Club (formed in 1866), switched to rugby to align with the newly formed 'Rangers' and 'Bonnet Rouge' football clubs.
 However, it was reported that the game was soon varied to suit the preferences of the local players, and “rugby, with Brisbane variations, was the game played” (The Brisbane Courier, 10 July 1876).
 Most of these games were played at the Queen's Park (now part of the City Botanic Gardens (see image at right).
 However, the Brisbane Courier reported in 1879 that the Brisbane FC had reverted to what had become known as the 'Victorian rules', “in place of the Rugby Union Rules played by the club during the last three seasons”.

 In 1880, the club became a foundation member of the Queensland Football Association (QFA), along with Wallaroo, Excelsiors and Athenians (Ipswich), where it was decided to recognise and play mostly 'Victorian rules', with occasional games of 'Rugby' rules.
-However, in 1882, a Brisbane FC representative (Daniel Foley Pring Roberts) arranged a rugby match against the Sydney Wallaroos Rugby club, after the NSWRU (Rugby Union) offered to pay all costs associated with the match.
+However, in 1882, Brisbane FC representative (Pring Roberts) arranged a rugby tour to Sydney by a Queensland team (now Reds) against New South Wales team (now Waratahs), after the NSW Rugby Union offered to pay all costs associated with the visit..

+The 17-man Queensland squad in 1882 was Wallaroo FC players A.J.
+Hickson (captain), Frederick Hardgrave, T. Bond, Edward Markwell, J. Townson, J.C.
+Boyd and H. Macintosh, Brisbane FC's Arthur Feez, Frank Baynes, Daniel Foley, Pring Roberts, Jack Burrell, H. Pritchard, H.J.
+Stokes, C. Tully, and Thomas Welsby, Excelsior Club's Jack Blake, and Dr. Arthur Cutfield, the Medical Superintendent at the Woogaroo Asylum.

 Brisbane advocates of the Victorian rules game reacted angrily and declared that no QFA player would be permitted to play under rugby rules, which led to the formation of the Northern Rugby Union (now the Queensland Rugby Union) in late 1883.

 The following years saw rapidly increasing popularity of the rugby game.
 As rugby historian Sean Fagan noted: